 When LeAnn Rimes made her country debut, she couldn’t even drive yet.
-The 13-year-old ingenue from Garland, Texas, was poised to become the 20th century's version of Patsy Cline thanks to her mature (even for a grownup!) pipes and girl-next-door aesthetic.
+The teenage ingenue from Garland, Texas, was poised to become the 20th century's version of Patsy Cline thanks to her mature (even for a grownup!) pipes and girl-next-door aesthetic.
 Unfortunately, much of that never came to fruition, as Rimes’ personal life dominated the tabloids -- but she's still given us some darn good music.

 With a career spanning pop, Christian contemporary and, of course, country, Rimes has firmly staked her place in music history.
 These five tracks are just a few of her best.